MonoidMusician/blog/sources/index.md

     > Imperative code has no passive stability: all global state is mutable, and small perturbations (say, modifying a prototype) can cause unpredictably large effects down the line, if not carefully managed.
 Untyped code is especially bad.
 Carefully managed imperative code may be stable, but this is active stability: it is not inherent to the framework but imposed on top.
     >
     > Functional code on the other hand is not only passively stable, it is anchored down solid.
 Each building block is given a static, local denotation, and they compose together.
 You may still need nonlocal knowledge of the code to understand the intent of what everything represents (ahem, [boolean blindness](https://existentialtype.wordpress.com/2011/03/15/boolean-blindness/)), but the local meaning is denotationally clear.

+    - I wonder: can you define a safe subset of Python/JavaScript that cannot be hijacked by mutating globals?
+      Surely it is possible at the bytecode level, but I mean in source syntax.
+      I guess if statements would be a start.
+      Are numeric operations safe in Python?

   - log levels considered harmful
 - Data:
   - The Anatomy of ADTs